Florence documentation

 Command line options

-Using Florence with GDM
+Using Florence at login with GDM3

 FAQ (Frequently Asked Questions)